Looking for counselling or psychotherapy?

 Seeking therapy can feel daunting.
 It’s important to find someone you feel comfortable with – someone you can ask questions of or say, ‘that doesn’t feel right’; someone you can sit in silence with; someone who is deeply interested in you and your experience of the world.

-If you’d like to see whether I’m that person, the first step is for us to have a free initial phone call and, if it feels right, to meet for an introductory session.
-If it feels like a good fit, we can arrange a time to meet regularly, for around 60 minutes each session, at the same time each week.
-We might agree to meet for a short time (usually 12 sessions), a longer time (6 months to a year), or without any fixed ending.
+If you’d like to see whether I’m that person, the first step is for us to have a free initial phone call.
+We can talk about any hopes or fears you might have before meeting in person.
+If it feels like a good fit, we can arrange a time to meet regularly, for a short time (usually 12 sessions), a longer time (6 months to a year), or without any fixed ending.

 You can find out more about me here.